Convergence and divergence of Kleinian punctured torus groups: Bers and Maskit slices and the Maskit embedding

-To proceed our argument by using the aspects of once-punctured torus groups, we now introduce Bers and Maskit slices of $\D$, and a natural embedding of a Maskit slice into the complex plane $\C$.
+In this section, we recall Bers and Maskit slices of $\D$, and a natural embedding of a Maskit slice into the complex plane $\C$ which is called the Maskit embedding.
+We will rephrase Theorem \ref{tan} in terms of the Maskit embedding.
+We will also explain Anderson-Canary's wrapping construction.